wjcx-zh/cpp-docs.zh-tw/docs/cpp-conformance-improvements-2017.md

    std::unique_ptr<B>(new D());
 }
 ```
-### <a name="default-arguments-are-not-allowed-on-out-of-line-definitions-of-member-functions"></a>成員函式的程式碼外部定義不允許預設引數
+### <a name="default-arguments-are-not-allowed-on-out-of-line-definitions-of-member-functions"></a>Default arguments are not allowed on out of line definitions of member functions
-不得在樣板類別之成員函式的程式碼外部定義上使用預設引數。編譯器會在 /permissive 底下發出警告，並在 /permissive- 底下發出硬碟錯誤。
+Default arguments are not allowed on out-of-line definitions of member functions in template classes The compiler will issue a warning under /permissive, and a hard error under /permissive-.

-在舊版的 Visual Studio 中，下列語式錯誤的程式碼可能會導致執行階段當機。 Visual Studio 2017 15.3 版會產生「警告 C5034: 'A<T>::f': 在程式碼外部定義的類別範本成員不得使用預設引數」：
+In previous versions of Visual Studio, the following ill-formed code could potentially cause a runtime crash.
+Visual Studio 2017 version 15.3 produces warning C5034: 'A<T>::f': an out-of-line definition of a member of a class template cannot have default arguments:
 ```cpp

 template <typename T>